 At one point, the Chase Freedom® had the edge here because the old Discover More Card didn’t pay out at 1% until you had spent $3,000.
 With the new Discover it® Cashback Match™, however, it pays out 1% on all purchases.
 So on this feature, the cards are equivalent.
 I guess Discover got tired of those Chase commercials!

 0% Intro Rates

 If cash back is your only consideration, the 0% intro offers aren’t all that important.
 If you do care about this feature, then the Chase Freedom® wins by a nose (or three months to be precise).

 The interest rates will depend on your credit and they can change from time to time.
 Currently the Chase Freedom® has slightly higher rates.
 Of course, this only matters if you plan to rollover a balance from month to month.
 Further, these rates only kick in once the 0% introductory APR expries.

-I carry both both the Chase Freedom® and the Discover it® Cashback Match™ with No annual fee.
+I carry both both the Chase Freedom® and the Discover it® Cashback Match™.
 Frankly, both cards are excellent, and which one works best for you will depend on your spending habits.
 If had to choose just one, however, I’d pick the Chase Freedom®.
 Of course, you could just get both cards.